peteroupc/peteroupc.github.io/random.md

 <a id=Cryptographic_RNGs></a>
 ## Cryptographic RNGs

 Cryptographic RNGs (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that are cost-prohibitive to predict.
-Such RNGs are indispensable in information security contexts, such as&mdash;
+Applications that need random numbers for information security, such as&mdash;

 -  generating keying material, such as encryption keys,
 -  generating random passwords, nonces, or session identifiers,
 -  generating "salts" to vary hash codes of the same password,
 -  use in communications between two networked computers (including in data transfer, data transport, and messaging), and
--  cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage.
+-  cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage,

-They are also useful when the application generates random numbers so infrequently that the RNG's speed is not a concern.
+should use cryptographic RNGs to generate such numbers.
+So should applications that generate random numbers so infrequently that the RNG's speed is not a concern.

 <a id=Quality></a>
 ### Quality